beyondessential/tupaia/packages/web-frontend/cypress/README.md

   }
   ```

-Use any of the fields bellow to specify test urls.
+Use any of the fields below to specify test urls.
 You can use multiple fields in the same test run - their results will be combined in the final url list:

 ```json
 {